All Episodes

 They're put on a table, they are under control, they can't run, they can't scream, they can't swing, they can't kick.

-Besides that, it's been going on all their lives and they know the routine.
+They just, besides that, it's been going on all their lives and they know the routine.

-They're closely moved in an empty room if it's a large UFO or if it's a small UFO just
+Their clothes are removed in an anteroom if it's a large UFO or just if it's a small UFO, just in the one room that they have.

-And they're placed on a table and sperm is taken from men, eggs are taken from women.
+And they're placed on a table, and sperm is taken from men, eggs are taken from women.

-system there, the neural system I should say.
+The neural system, I should say.

-That's my best guess, but I've just heard hundreds and hundreds of these things, and I always wondered what they were doing, and that's my best guess.
+But I've just heard hundreds and hundreds of these things, and I always wondered what they were doing, and that's my best guess.

-And it usually involves sperm and eggs.
+And it usually involves sperm and eggs with respect to the system.

 Yeah, we've known this since the very, very beginning of our knowledge of abductions.

-In the Antonio Villas-Boas case in Brazil of 1957, The guy who was abducted said that he was forced to have sexual intercourse with a human looking female and he couldn't control himself, he just had to do that.
+In the Antonio Villas Boas case in Brazil of 1957, the guy who was abducted said that he was forced to have sexual intercourse with a human-looking female, and he couldn't control himself.

-And then she allegedly, I'm not sure of this, but she allegedly pointed to her body and then pointed up and he said that he felt like he was being used as a stallion to improve their stock.
+And then she allegedly, and I'm not sure of this, but she allegedly pointed to her body and then pointed up.

 And the odd thing about that sentence in 1957 was that there's a certain prescience to it.